-Hands-on: Vectorizing Python code (20 mins)
+Hands-on: Vectorizing Python code (15 minutes)

-Vectorize the auc_serial.py code (10 minutes)
+Vectorize the auc_serial.py code

-- Copy the Python code for computing the area under the curve to a new file auc_numpy.py, and remove any @profile. - Reexpress the code using NumPy arrays. - Make sure you are using vectorized operations. - Measure the speed-up (if any) with the time command.
+- Copy the Python code for computing the area under the curve to a new file auc_numpy.py. - Reexpress the code using NumPy arrays. - Make sure you are using vectorized operations. - Measure the speed-up (if any) with the time command.

-Vectorize the slow NumPy code (10 minutes)
+Vectorize the slow NumPy code (optional)